jasethomson/SGT-jt/guides/features/read-all-students.md

   - The Following will be done in the SGT template class
     - Declare a method that will be used to retrieve the student data from the server
       - It takes no paramaters
+      - It will send the following data to the server
+        - The api key you were given
+      - It will return the following from the server
+        - An object literal which contains:
+          - A boolean on whether the server request was successful
+          - The student data if the request was successful
     - Create a click handler in the `addEventHandlers` method that will take the new data retrieval method as a callback
       - test your click handler to make sure your data retrieval method is called correctly
     - In the data retrieval method: